It’s Banned Books Week, and while it’s sad that we need a Banned Books Week, I’m so glad we have it.

 Yes, that’s right.
 Banning books is censorship, and censorship is against the First Amendment.
 Freedom of Speech isn’t about protecting one type of opinion; it’s about protecting EVERYONE’S right to speak up.
 I’ll be the first to admit that I don’t agree with the content in many, many books (that’s a whole other blog post), but just because I don’t like it doesn’t mean someone else shouldn’t read it.
 You know what was the No. 6 most challenged book in 2015?
 THE HOLY BIBLE.
 Yep, people objected to its “religious viewpoint.”
 But just because those people don’t like what the BIBLE says, does that mean it should be banned for everyone else?

 So, for these reasons, I read banned books.
-Because if we don’t tell librarians, bookstore managers and schools that OUR opinions matter as much as those who don’t like certain books, we could lose our voices all together.
+The librarians, booksellers and school principals who are working to fight book banning need our support.
+Because if we don’t show that OUR opinions matter as much as those who don’t like certain books, we could lose our voices all together.

 6 Responses